-There are no perfect dogs, or perfect crosses, but a significant amount of research and consideration should be taken before a litter is produced.
+There are no perfect dogs or perfect crosses, but a significant amount of research and consideration should be taken before a litter is produced.
 Health testing on all dogs before breedings occur is essential to keep our breed as free from genetic issues as possible.

-There have been many–some fantastic experiences and other that have been “learning” experiences too.
+There have been many–some fantastic experiences and others that have been “learning” experiences too.
 My favorite puppy owners are those that keep in touch, send me pictures and updates and keep busy with their dogs–even if it is not working livestock.